-Next week, we’ll explore more ways to build yourself up against relapse in How to Quit Smoking: Week 3.
+Next week, we'll look at additional ways to keep you smoke-free for the long haul in How to Quit Smoking: Week 4.

-For information about the health benefits of quitting smoking, see Better Health After Quitting.
+For more information about the health benefits of quitting smoking, see Better Health After Quitting.

-For inspirational stories that will help you quit, consider getting a copy of Give It Up!
+For inspirational stories that will help you quit, consider Give It Up!
 Stop Smoking for Life.